-“You can take the whole lot of them [his wife and three children] and cut their throats in front of my eyes, and I’ll stand by and watch it.
+“You can take the whole lot of them and cut their throats in front of my eyes, and I’ll stand by and watch it.
 But not Room 101!”

 This is Orwell’s brilliance as a writer.
 The scenes are harrowing.
 You shrivel up inside just reading some of them.

 “Desire to push the world … to alter other peoples’ idea of the kind of society that they should strive after … No book is genuinely free from political bias.
 The opinion that art should have nothing to do with politics is itself a political attitude.”